JochenKalmbach/StackWalker/README.md

 By default, a symbol-search path (`SymBuildPath` and `SymUseSymSrv`) is provided to the *dbghelp.dll*.
 This path contains the following directories:

-* The optional provided `szSymPath`.
+* The optionally provided `szSymPath`.
 If this parameter is provided, the option <code>SymBuildPath</code> is automatically set.
-Each path must be separated with a &quot;;&quot;
+Each path must be separated with a semi-colon &quot;;&quot;
 * The current directory
 * The directory of the EXE
 * The environment variable `_NT_SYMBOL_PATH`